openebs/mayastor-docs/quickstart/preparing-the-cluster.md

 ### Verify / Enable Huge Page Support

-_2MiB-sized_  Huge Pages must be supported and enabled on the nodes.
+_2MiB-sized_  Huge Pages must be supported and enabled on the mayastor storage nodes.
 A minimum number of 1024 such pages \(i.e. 2GiB total\) must be available _exclusively_ to the Mayastor pod on each node, which should be verified thus:

 ```text
 grep HugePages /proc/meminfo